polyaxon/polyaxon/site/docs/setup/connections/artifacts.md

   * hostPath: the host path.
   * mountPath: path where to mount the volume content in the container
-  * readOnly: if th volume should be mounted in read only mode.
+  * readOnly: if the volume should be mounted in read-only mode.

 > **Note**: If you the node where the host path is defined is lost, all data will be lost as well.